-The Royal Botanic Gardens is one of the best places to really appreciate spring in the city.
+The Royal Botanic Gardens is one of the best places to appreciate and celebrate spring in the city.
 Here are five ways to make the most of it.

 Gardens Discovery Tour

-Brush up on your plant knowledge and gain insights into the seasonal changes for local flora and fauna with the Gardens Discovery Tour.
+Brush up on your plant knowledge and gain insights into the seasonal changes of local flora and fauna with the Gardens Discovery Tour.
 It runs twice daily and is free.

 Punting on the Lake

-See the gardens from a different angle – take a cruise on an English-style punt around the Ornamental Lake.
-Discover picturesque islands and bays of the lake and learn more about the history, wildlife and plants on this unique chauffeured experience.
+See the gardens from a different angle with a cruise on an English-style punt around the Ornamental Lake.
+Discover picturesque islands and bays of the lake while learning about the history, wildlife and plants on this unique chauffeured experience.
 It’s also a stunning photo opportunity – and you can bring your dog!

-Explore the gardens at dusk with leading botanists and distillers as they speak to the botanical ingredients that make up that delicious spirit we know as gin.
-End the tour with a herbaceous gin and tonic.
-Or if you’re looking for a little natural therapy, soothe your soul with a spot of ‘shinrin-yoku’ – or ‘forest bathing’ – a Japanese well being practice that immerses the senses in nature.
+If you’re looking for a little natural therapy, soothe your soul with a spot of ‘shinrin-yoku’, aka ‘forest bathing’, a Japanese wellbeing practice that immerses the senses in nature.
 Forest Therapy runs twice weekly in the gardens.

 Find-your-own highlights walk

 There are plenty of ways to explore the gardens, starting with the stunning old magnolias and peony varieties and the dramatic succulents and cacti of Guilfoyle’s Volcano.
 Nearby are the Arid Gardens where the aloes are in full bloom.
 On the central lawn are rare and threatened species native to Victoria, grouped into six blooming beds devoted to alps, grasslands, Grampians, Mallee and Eastern Ranges.
 Head to the Oak Lawn for the new season foliage of the purple-leaved English oaks.